Plum Pudding Ice Cream

 Use a bundt tin or mould with a hole in the middle and fill the middle with soft summer fruits such as strawberries, raspberries, blueberries and stoned cherries when you turn it out.

 Originally published in my Seasonal Entertaining (Harper Collins) book.

 Mix together all the fruits in a bowl, pour over the brandy or rum and stir until well combined.
-Cover and leave to stand overnight.
+Cover and leave to stand for a few hours (or overnight).
 Next day mix the nuts and spices through the fruit.
 Spoon the softened ice cream into a large bowl and break it up gently, then fold through the fruit and nut mixture.